eironman/webwordcount/README.md

 Application to count words in a web.

 Uses node.js, express.js, underscore.js and jade.
-Plans to use twitter bootstrap and backbone.js for the frontend
+Plans to use backbone.js for the frontend

 Things to do: